ForestAdmin/agent-nodejs/docs/datasources/custom/relationships.md

-We've seen that when building datasources using the "query translation" strategy, collections must fulfill the contract they defined [when declaring their capabilities](./capabilities.md).
+We've seen that when building datasources, collections must fulfill the contract they defined [when declaring their capabilities](./capabilities.md).

-The same is also true for [Intra-datasource relationships](../structure.md#relationships) which are declared on the structure of a collection: declared relations must be handled when processing `filters`, `projection` and `aggregations`.
+The same is also true for [Intra-datasource relationships](./structure.md#relationships) which are declared on the structure of a collection: declared relations must be handled when processing `filters`, `projection` and `aggregations`.

 # In practice